Reply to, forward or redirect emails in Mail on Mac

 Automatically reply to or forward emails

 Mail must be open before it can automatically forward or reply to messages.
-If you want to send automatic replies when Mail isn’t open—like when you’re on vacation—check with the provider of your email account.
+If you want to send automatic replies when Mail isn’t open — like when you’re on holiday — check with the provider of your email account.

 In the Mail app on your Mac, choose Mail > Preferences, then click Rules.